leonardr/olipy/README.md

+# Olipy

 Olipy is a Python library for artistic text generation.
-It includes many useful datasets and modules for processing and presenting texual data.
+It includes many useful datasets and modules for creating different aesthetic effects with characters, words, and texts.

 # Setup